TT is an online writer with over eight years of experience writing about sports and pop culture.

-Meredith led the Cowboys to two NFL Championship games in 1966 and 1967 but loss to the eventual Super Bowl champion Green Bay.
-In the 1968 playoff loss to Cleveland, He played with a broken rib, a punctured lung, and pneumonia.
-Meredith retired after 1968 after throwing for over 17,000 yards and 135 touchdowns in his nine seasons in Dallas.
-He was a three-time pro bowler, two-time All-Pro, and the 1966 NFL MVP.
+Meredith led the Cowboys to two NFL championship games in 1966 and 1967, but they lost to Green Bay in both games; the Packers would go on to win the Super Bowl in those years.
+In the 1968 playoff loss to Cleveland, Meredith played with a broken rib, a punctured lung, and pneumonia.
+He retired after the 1968 season.
+He threw for over 17,000 yards and 135 touchdowns in his nine seasons in Dallas.
+He was a three-time Pro Bowler, two-time All-Pro, and the 1966 NFL MVP.

 8. Jim Hart

 - NFL Draft: Undrafted in 1966